The Pilate Inscription

 This stone is known today as the “Pilate Inscription.”
 It is possible that Pontius Pilate made his place at Caesarea Maritima, a city that had replaced Jerusalem since AD 6 as his headquarters and capital of the province, and the site where the stone was discovered.
-The Pilate stone is currently located at the Israel Museum in Jerusalem.
+The Pilate stone is currently located at the Israeli Museum in Jerusalem.

 Many archaeological discoveries have proved the Bible’s accounts.
 The archaeologist Nelson Glueck wrote: “It may be stated categorically that no archaeological discovery has ever controverted a Biblical reference.
 Scores of archaeological findings have been made which confirm in clear outline or exact detail historical statements in the Bible” (1959, p.
 31).
 Thus, the archeological discoveries testify to the divine origin of the Bible.